The number of the extremely poor is on the rise in Latin America. Last Minute WORLD headlines and events

 - Venezuela ranks first in food inflation in Latin America.

-- News about Russia’s plan to strengthen the army while Zelensky is in the US.
-Last Minute UK, Russia headlines and events
+- News about the decision of the UN Court on Palestine.
+Last Minute WORLD, CURRENT headlines and events